xelatihy/yocto-gl/docs/yocto_gl.md

 A view for gltf array buffers that allows for typed access.

 - Members:
-    - accessor_view():      construct a view from an accessor
+    - accessor_view():      Construct a view from an accessor.
-    - size():      number of elements in the view
+    - size():      Number of elements in the view.
-    - count():      number of elements in the view
+    - count():      Number of elements in the view
-    - ncomp():      number of components per element
+    - ncomp():      Number of components per element
-    - valid():      check whether the view is valid
+    - valid():      Check whether the view is valid.
-    - getv2f():      get the idx-th element of fixed length width default values
+    - getv2f():      Get the idx-th element of fixed length width default values.
-    - getv3f():      get the idx-th element of fixed length width default values
+    - getv3f():      Get the idx-th element of fixed length width default values.
-    - getv4f():      get the idx-th element of fixed length width default values
+    - getv4f():      Get the idx-th element of fixed length width default values.
-    - getm4f():      get the idx-th element of fixed length as a matrix
+    - getm4f():      Get the idx-th element of fixed length as a matrix.
-    - get():      get the c-th component of the idx-th element
+    - get():      Get the c-th component of the idx-th element.
-    - getv2i():      get the idx-th element as integer with fixed length
+    - getv2i():      Get the idx-th element as integer with fixed length.
-    - getv3i():      get the idx-th element as integer with fixed length
+    - getv3i():      Get the idx-th element as integer with fixed length.
-    - getv4i():      get the idx-th element as integer with fixed length
+    - getv4i():      Get the idx-th element as integer with fixed length.
-    - geti():      get the c-th component of the idx-th element as integer
+    - geti():      Get the c-th component of the idx-th element as integer.

 ### Svg